jakopako/goskyr/README.md

             selector: ".authorOrTitle"
 ```

-Save this to a file, e.g. `quotes-config.yml` and run `goskyr -config quotes-config.yml` (or `go run main.go -config quotes-config.yml`) to retreive the scraped quotes as json string.
+Save this to a file, e.g. `quotes-config.yml` and run `goskyr -c quotes-config.yml` (or `go run main.go -c quotes-config.yml`) to retreive the scraped quotes as json string.
 The result should look something like this:

 ```json
 [